Outlier detection in default logics: the tractability/intractability frontier: Introduction

-In this paper, we continue along this line of research and attempt to draw, as precisely as possible, such a tractability frontier.
-We want to depict the contour of a tractability region for outlier detection problems that refers to the well-known fragment of unary propositional default theories.
-In particular, motivated by the intractability of the general outlier recognition problem in all the classes of theories considered thus far in the literature, we investigate this problem within further subsets of the classes already studied, such as the fragment of \textit{acyclic normal unary theories} and the related one of \textit{mixed unary theories}.
-We also introduce a new type of outliers which we will call \textit{strong outliers}.
+In this paper, we continue along this line of research and try to depict the contour of the tractability region for outlier detection problems.
+To this end, we shall again consider well-known simple fragments of default logic, such as normal unary theories, and the more general mixed normal unary theories, and we shall introduce a new natural notion of outlier, which we call \textit{strong outlier}.
+This notion restricts outliers to be only those featuring a tight relationship of the outlier set with its witness.
+Along the way, we shall also prove some side-, yet interesting, results regarding the expressiveness of the language fragments mentioned above, and regarding some monotonicity property featured by mixed normal unary theories.

-Informally speaking, acyclic normal unary theories are normal unary theories characterized by a bounded degree of cyclicity, while strong outliers are outliers characterized by a stronger relationship with their witness set than in the general case.
-In this context, we have been able to prove that recognizing strong outliers under acyclic normal unary theories can be done in polynomial time and, moreover, that this result is sharp, since switching either to general outliers, to cyclic theories or to acyclic mixed unary theories makes the problem intractable.
-Notably, this is the only only fragment of default theories known so far for which the general outlier recognition problem is tractable.
-Based on these results, we designed a polynomial time algorithm for enumerating all strong outliers of bounded size in an acyclic normal unary default theory.

-This algorithm can also be employed to enumerate all strong outliers of bounded size in a general normal mixed unary theory and, with some minor modifications, all the general outliers and witness pairs of bounded size.
-However, in this latter case, since the problems at hand are NP-hard, its worst case running time is exponential, even if from a practical point of view it can benefit from some structural optimizations which allows the algorithm to reduce the size of the search space.

-The rest of the paper is organized as follows.
-Section \ref{sect:prelim} recalls the definition of default logics and that of the outlier detection task in the framework of default reasoning.
-Section \ref{sect:plan} introduces the definitions of acyclic unary default theories, the definition of strong outlier, and provides a roadmap of the technical results that will be presented in the rest of the paper.
-Section \ref{sect:intract} presents intractability results while Section \ref{sect:tract} presents some computational characterizations of mixed unary theories, the tractability result concerning strong outlier recognition that completes the layout of the tractability frontier, and the polynomial time strong outlier enumeration algorithm for acyclic unary default theories.
-To conclude, Section \ref{sect:concl} runs through the complexity results presented in Sections \ref{sect:intract} and \ref{sect:tract} once more, this time focusing on their complementarity and commenting also upon the application of the outlier enumeration algorithm within more general scenarios.
-The paper ends with our conclusions.